- Required: minimum high school diploma or GED.

 - Warmly greet all guests, including but not limited to, visitors, volunteers, vendors, staff, guests, donors, community groups, church groups, and public officials.

-- Establish and build healthy Christ-honoring relationships with guests, while maintaining the Code of Ethics.
+- Establish and build healthy Christ-honoring relationships with guests, while maintaining professional boundaries including guest confidentiality

-- Comply with the HIPAA Compliance, Privacy and Security Rules, and GRM’s Confidentiality Policy.
+- Comply with the HIPAA Compliance and Enforcement, Privacy, and Security Rules, and GRM’s Confidentiality Policy

 - Maintain thorough and timely guest records in a cloud-based tracking system; and document any interactions, concerns, or other pertinent information regarding guests.

-- Assess eligibility and assist guests with enrolling in Employment Search or Education services upon entrance into the program and develop an individualized plan for each guest.
+- Assess eligibility, assist New Guest Intakes with enrolling in Housing Search services upon entrance into the program, and develop an individualized plan for each guest.

 - Teach basic computer skills including Microsoft Office Suite, typing, basic internet skills, and use of other programs as appropriate.